How to start working on large codebase

 Bottom to top example

-The code generates the blue distribution bars in Degree Progress. - Use React Developer Tools
+- Use React Developer Tools

 React Developer Tools